abhishekgoud343/SnakeGame/README.md

 The game is over when the snake's head collides with its own body or with the borders of the game board.

-When the game is over, both the current score and the highest score displayed.
+When the game is over, both the current score and the highest score are displayed.